KikeVen/python911/_posts/2019-9-28-python-installation-04.md

 ---
 layout: post
-title: interpreter, IDLE and Interactive interpreter - Python Install - 04
+title: The Python Interpreter, IDLE and Intereactive Session - Python Install - 04
-categories: [interpreter, IDLE, Interpreter, Win, Mac, Linux]
+categories: [Python interpreter, IDLE, Intereactive Session, Win, Mac, Linux]
 ---

 Now that we have learned a few Python Basics we should install the Python interpreter in our system.
 This is relatively easy and fast.
 We are going to do a basic installation, at a later point if you have special needs, you may customize your installation.